Transversal (geometry)

 In geometry, a transversal is a line that passes through two lines in the same plane at two distinct points.
 Transversals play a role in establishing whether two or more other lines in the Euclidean plane are parallel.
 The intersections of a transversal with two lines create various types of pairs of angles: vertical angles, consecutive interior angles, consecutive exterior angles, corresponding angles, alternate interior angles, alternate exterior angles, and linear pairs.
 As a consequence of Euclid's parallel postulate, if the two lines are parallel, consecutive angles and linear pairs are supplementary, while corresponding angles, alternate angles, and vertical angles are equal.
+Usually, transversals are parallel.